dy/sprae/docs.md

 ## Start

-The `start` / `data-start` attribute auto-starts sprae on the page root or on a selector you provide.
+`start` or `data-start` attribute autoinits sprae on the page root or on selector.

 Example (auto-init on `#counter`):